spShashankGit/Dev-Journal/s3_tables.md

 | Starts at 3500 writes/seconds.    | Starts at 35000 write/seconds
 *Under load S3 request additional resources to achieve the demand. |

-[!NOTE]
 **Open Source Contribution:** AWS contributed to Iceberg: in which you are writing your data and laying out your data files in Iceberg now is better optimized to be able to take advantage of the automatic scaling that S3 provides.
-Blog post is also available [2]
+Blog post is also available [^2]
 ______

 ### Compaction of smaller tables into bigger one